raquelredo/artistic-style-transfer-on-floydhub/README.md

 Running deep learning projects can be a tedious job - installing the dependencies, downloading datasets, getting a gpu, etc.

 To make things simpler, [Floydhub](https://www.floydhub.com) sets everything up for you.
+Setting up this project will take you only 5 minutes

 In this project we'll be running a jupyter notebook on floydhub servers to do style transfer.

 ## Setup floydhub